WitheredFOT/AppleToAndroidSwitch/README.md

      A: Using a Mac can allow me to view everything, so you may still send me reminders and calendars.

     "We pay for Apple Music—will you still use it, or switch to Spotify?"
-     A: Soundcloud, Youtube, Spotify and downloading music all work, if not better.
+     A: Apple Music and Apple Music Classical works on Android.
+Soundcloud, Youtube, Spotify and downloading music all work, if not better.

     "What about our shared iCloud storage?
 Are you just going to abandon it?"
      A: A Mac computer works for this, you can just transfer stuff from iPhone, save it on your computer, then sync it to your Android.
 If you want to get extra techy, set up a NAS or VPS

     "Do they have [specific iOS app] on Android?
 What if it’s not the same?"
      A: They most likely do, and it is the same.
-Android uses Kotlin (Java programming language fork), iOS/iPadOS/MacOS uses Swift (C programming language fork) and you can use Dart to compile to both languages letting all users use the app.

     "How will you access our family photo albums in iCloud?"
      A: The Mac home server will allow you to view everything iCloud.